DETAILED ACTION

 For the following reason(s), the examiner submits that the above identified additional limitations do not integrate the above-noted abstract idea into a practical application.

-Regarding the additional limitations of “by a first computer system”; “by the second computer system”; “using an analytical model”, the examiner submits that these limitations are mere instructions to apply the above noted abstract idea by merely using a computer to perform the process (MPEP § 2106.05).
+Regarding the additional limitations of “by a first computer system”; “by the first computer system interfacing with an aircraft”; “by the second computer system”; “using an analytical model”, the examiner submits that these limitations are mere instructions to apply the above noted abstract idea by merely using a computer to perform the process (MPEP § 2106.05).
 In particular, first computer system recited at a high-level of generality (i.e., as computer performing a generic computer function of gathering and processing data) such that it amounts no more than mere instructions to apply the exception using a generic computer component.
 Second computer system recited at a high-level of generality (i.e., as computer performing a generic computer function of gathering and processing data) such that it amounts no more than mere instructions to apply the exception using a generic computer component.
 Analytical model recited at a high-level of generality (i.e., as computer model performing a generic computer function of analyzing data) such that it amounts no more than mere instructions to apply the exception using a generic computer component.

 Thus, taken alone, the additional elements do not integrate the abstract idea into a practical application.
 Further, looking at the additional limitation(s) as an ordered combination or as a whole, the limitation(s) add no thing that is nor already present when looking at the elements taken individually.
 For instance, there is no indication that the additional elements, when considered as a whole, reflect an improvement in the functioning of a computer or an improvement to another technology or technical field, apply or use the above-noted judicial exception to effect a particular treatment or prophylaxis for a disease or medical condition, implement/use the above-noted judicial exception with a particular machine or manufacture that is integral to the claim, effect a transformation or reduction of a particular article to a different state or thing, or apply or use the judicial exception in some other meaningful way beyond generally linking the use of the judicial exception to a particular technological environment.
 Such that the claim as a whole is not more than a drafting effort designed to monopolize the exception (MPEP § 2 106.05).
 Accordingly, the additional limitation(s) do/does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.